ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

 - {{site.data.keyword.keymanagementserviceshort}} does not currently have ip whitelist policy support for instances integrated with {{site.data.keyword.containerlong_notm}}.
 - If your service instance has an enabled ip whitelist policy, you will not be able to integrate {{site.data.keyword.keymanagementserviceshort}} with another service via the UI.
 You will need to integrate your service via the API.
-- The UI will not display any {{site.data.keyword.keymanagementserviceshort}} related information when your {{site.data.keyword. keymanagementserviceshort}} service instance is integrated with another {{site.data.keyword.Bluemix_notm}} service and has an enabled ip whitelist policy.
 - Service to service calls will bypass ip whitelist enforcement.